johmca/IBM-Watson-Developer-Certification-Study-Guide/README.md

 -   Where classes may include images, intent is a similar clustering for written utterances in unstructured natural language format.

+-   NLC is an example of unsupervised learning

 ### 1.10.
 Explain difference between ground truth and corpus.

 -   Ground truth is used in both supervised and unsupervised machine learning approaches, yet portray different values and formats.

-For example, in a typical supervised learning system, ground truth consisted of inputs (questions) and approved outputs (answers).
-With the aide of logistical regression and iterative training the system improves in accuracy.
+-   For example, in a typical supervised learning system, ground truth consisted of inputs (questions) and approved outputs (answers).
+With the aide of logistical regression and iterative training using the ground truth the system improves in accuracy and is validated and tested (remember 50/25/25)

 -   In unsupervised approach, such as NLC, the ground truth consists of a comma-separated csv or a JSON file that lists hundreds of sample utterances and a dozen or so intents (or classes) classifying those utterances.

 ### 1.11.
 Define the difference between the user question and the user intent.